longitachi/ZLPhotoBrowser/README.md

     Support for modifying the tint color of the image editor icon.
   Fix:
     Fix the bug of getting the wrong version of the video when editing the video.
-● 4.3.6
-  Add:
-    Provide a method to save the PHAsset to local.
-    Updated the method of parsing GIF.
-  Fix:
-    Fixed crash in pop interactive transition.
 ...
 ```